Scientific Detector Workshop

 13:30-14:00Invited Talk: Rob Green (JPL) - Three decades of image spectroscopy of the Solar System

-14:00-14:20Peter Orel - "Development and characterization of single photon wide-field imagers for future telescopes from X-rays to optical"
+14:00-14:20Peter Orel - "Development and characterisation of single photon wide-field imagers for future telescopes from X-rays to optical"

 14:20-14:40Dileep Reddy - "Superconducting nanowire single-photon detectors (SNSPD)"